Other Monitoring (e.g., Toxicity, Microplastics, Phytoplankton)

 Upper Delaware Low Flow Habitat Study

-During times of low flows, staff will measure flow and depth at various locations in the upper Delaware River.
+In support modeling efforts to better understand how low flows affect habitat, during times of low flow, staff will measure flow and depth at various locations in the upper Delaware River.